Dead Meat (YouTube channel)

 Dead Meat is an American YouTube channel dedicated to horror and horror-adjacent media.
+Dead Meat was created in 2017 by James A. Janisse and is owned and operated by Janisse and his wife Chelsea Rebecca.
 It is known mainly for the web series The Kill Count, which covers the body counts of horror media, along with comedic commentary and behind-the-scenes information.
-The channel was created by James A. Janisse and is owned and operated by Janisse and his partner Chelsea Rebecca.

-Background
+Dead Meat also hosts the Dead Meat Podcast which was launched by Rebecca with Janisse as a co-host in 2018.

+A secondary channel for horror video games, Dead Meat Games, is hosted by Zoran Gvojic.
+Since 2022, Dead Meat have done an annual award ceremony named the Dead Meat Horror Awards, which celebrates achievements in the horror film genre.
+As of 2026, Dead Meat is working on two feature length films, Pre-Game and Fresh Meat.
+The YouTube channel has over 7 million subscribers.
+Dead Meat has received generally positive reception from critics and horror filmmakers.

+History

+James A. Janisse and Chelsea Rebecca met as film students at the University of Michigan.
 After having some success with comedy YouTube channels, Janisse spent November 2016 to April 2017 in pre-production on a new horror-focused channel.
 The name "Dead Meat" was chosen as it is a common turn-of-phrase in the genre.
-The first Dead Meat video, a Kill Count of Friday the 13th, was uploaded on April 7, 2017.
+The first Dead Meat video, a The Kill Count of Friday the 13th, was uploaded on April 7, 2017.
+As of 2026, the channel has over 1,800 videos and 7 million subscribers.